cran-task-views/OfficialStatistics/OfficialStatistics.md

     made at domain level.
 It basically provides wrapper functions to the `r pkg("nlme")` package that is used to fit the basic random effects models.
+- `r pkg("SUMMER")` SUMMER: provides small area estimation unit and area models and methods for spatial and spatio-temporal smoothing of demographic and health indicators using survey data

 ## Microsimulation